linda-seiter/CMSC115_2258/unit1_project/README.md

    input, then calculate and print the cost as shown in the sample runs below.
 3. Run `GasPurchase` several times and confirm the expected output given the input values as shown in the sample runs.
-4. Run the Junit `GasPurchaseTest` class to confirm the tests pass.
+4. Run the JUnit `GasPurchaseTest` class to confirm the tests pass.

 | Sample Run#1                                                            | Sample Run#2                                                         |
 | ----------------------------------------------------------------------- | -------------------------------------------------------------------- |